davekilian/primer/basic/index.md

 > 32. **divide** by the previously computed value for $2A$
 > 33. **output** the result as the second solution

-If this sequence looks familiar, it's because we got it by starting with the example we computed earlier, and just pulling out the 'steps' column from the tables.

-In the field of computation, we would call this list a **program**.
-The term "program" in general refers to any old sequence: if you go to a piano recital, someone might hand you a 'program' telling you who's going to play what, and in what order.
-A computer program is a sequence where each step is a calculation.
+In computation, we would call this list a **program**.
+If you look up the term "program" in a dictionary, it'll tell you a program is a sequence; for example, if you go to a piano recital, someone might hand you a program telling you who's going to play what, and in what order.
+A computer program is also a sequence: a sequence of steps, where each step is a calculation.

-That's why we're defining computers (the non-human kind) as programmable calculators: given a program, a computer can **execute** it, by churning through each step in order and doing whatever calculation that step says.
-To make this work, at the heart of every computer you will find a calculator and some way to feed a program into the calcaultor.
+This is why we're calling computers (the devices, not the people) *programmable* calculators.
+Every computer has a calculator inside of it somewhere, but you don't use that calculator directly; instead, you provide the computer with a program, which specifies a sequence of calculations the computer should perform.
+The computer then **executes** the program, by churning through each step one by one, doing whatever calculation each step calls for.
+Inside every calculator you'll find a calculator and some way to execute a program that uses that calculator.

 The job of a computer programmer, when presented with a problem, is to come up with a program that solves that problem, as a sequence of steps the computer's internal calculator supports.
 When we figured out above how to compute the quadratic formula on our pretend calculator, that was programming!

-It might be hard right now to see how this programmable calculator relates to everyday computing tasks like loading your Twitter feed or watching Netflix, but we'll get there in due time.
+It might be hard right now to see how this programmable calculator relates to everyday computing tasks like loading your Twitter feed or watching Netflix, but we'll get there in time.
 Everything you do on a computer is ultimately an extension of this programmable calculator, and we'll build our way up to these kinds of things over the course of this book.

 For now, just think of a computer as a programmable calculator, and you'll be doing pretty well.

-## Building Our Computer

-For the rest of this chapter, let's look at how you build a computer that carries out programmed sequences of calculations, like the program we designed above.

-We're going to start by building ourselves a digital calculator that can perform simple operations.
-Once we have a working calculator, we'll turn it into a full-fledged computer that can be programmed.
-We'll close out the chapter by adding a few more components that are critical to modern computers.
+Now that we have an idea of what a computer is and what it does, let's spend the remainder of this chapter looking at how you build a computer that carries out programmed sequences of calculations, like the program we designed above.
+We'll start by building ourselves a digital calculator, then turn it into a full-fledged computer processor which can execute a program made of calculator operations.
+We'll close out the chapter by adding a few more components that are critical to writing practical programs.